View a regularly updated sheet of current scholarship offers.

 Portage Educational Foundation Scholarships These scholarships are open to all Portage Northern Seniors.
-Applications for 2021 graduates can be submitted at their website beginning early November, typically with a February deadline.
+Applications for 2021 graduates can be submitted at their website.
+The 2021 deadline is February 15.

 Robert P. Amrhein Memorial Scholarship Robert Amrhein was a young man who participated in many activities.
 In addition to being a valued member of the debate team at PNHS, he competed in forensics, the swim team, was a member of the USS Great Lakes Aquatics team and was a member of the National Honor Society.
 During high school he received several awards for outstanding academic performance, leadership and citizenship.
 These awards included the Daughters of the American Revolution Good Citizen Award, the Portage Northern Principal’s Leadership Award, the Jimmy Holms Perseverance Award and the Portage Northern Debate Departmental Award.